Row rect Shape Decorative svg added to top

 Satellite Rehabilitation Teams

-Recruitment for the 2026 wildlife rehab team is now open.
-Please review the details and requirements below before submitting your application.
+Recruitment for the 2026 wildlife rehab team is now closed.
+Please review the details and requirements below and check back for future opportunities.

 Satellite Team members work with wildlife in their own home to ensure they receive the care needed to be released back into the wild.
 These volunteers are a crucial component in allowing wildlife to be released safely back to their natural habitats by offering a quiet, calm environment for rehabilitation.
 This assignment is very different from fostering domestic animals.
 Wildlife should only be handled when feeding, cleaning or medicating and should be left alone as socializing may result in non-releasable animals.
 Wildlife patients are released as soon as appropriate to prevent habituation.